Montana Payday Loan Law and Legislation

 - The minimum

-- “(5) (a) The loan agreement must contain a provision that the consumer may rescind the transaction if, by 5 p.m. of the licensee’s first business day following the day that the loan was executed, the consumer provides the licensee with cash or certified funds equaling 100% of the amount loaned to the consumer.”
-(Mont.
+- According to Montana law, a loan agreement is required to contain provisions that a consumer may rescind their transaction if, by 5 p.m. of the lender’s first day of business after the loan is initiated, a borrower provides the lender with monies equaling 100% of the amount that was advanced to the borrower (Mont.
 Code Ann.
-31-1-715)
+31-1-715).

 - According to the Montana legislation, payday loans in the state are allowed for a period of 14 to 31 days.